jankazil/hrrr-data/README.md

   - Wind speed at 10 m and 80 m above ground
   - 1 h accumulated precipitation

+**Note:** For the conversion from GRIB2 to netCDF, the tool `ncl_convert2nc` needs to be available in the system PATH.

 ## Workflow

 The typical workflow is: